Graphs whose vertices of degree at least 2 lie in a triangle: Introduction

-For a graph $G=(V,E)$, every edge $e \in E$ \emph{dominates} itself and all edges adjacent to $e$.
-A subset $E' \subseteq E$ is an \emph{edge dominator} of $G$, if $E'$ dominates every edge $e \in E$ of $G$.
-In particular, if each edge $e \in E$ is dominated exactly by one edge then $E'$ is called an \emph{efficient edge dominating set (EED)}.
-On the other hand, if we relax the definition, and let each of $e \in E \setminus E'$ be dominated exactly by one edge then $E'$ is called an \emph{perfect edge dominating set (PED)}.
+Most of our proposed results on this paper are on edge domination problems.
+For a graph $G=(V,E)$, every edge $e \in E$ \textit{\textbf{dominates}} itself and all edges adjacent to $e$.
+A subset $E' \subseteq E$ is an \textit{\textbf{edge dominator}} of $G$, if $E'$ dominates every edge $e \in E$ of $G$.
+In particular, if each edge $e \in E$ is dominated exactly by one edge then $E'$ is called an \textit{\textbf{efficient edge dominating set (EED)}}.
+On the other hand, if we relax the definition, and let each of $e \in E \setminus E'$ be dominated exactly by one edge then $E'$ is called a \textit{\textbf{perfect edge dominating set (PED)}}.
 It follows from the definitions that every EED is also a PED.
-Observe that a graph does not necessarily contain an EED.
+Observe that a graph does not necessarily contain an EED and in case of having several EEDs, they all have the same number of edges.
 However, every graph always contains a PED.
-In particular, the entire edge set $E$ is always a PED, called \emph{trivial}.
-Every PED which is not trivial and not an EED is called \emph{proper}.

-In \cite{Li-Lo-Mo-Sz}, the authors proved that neighborhood-star-free graphs do not have any proper perfect dominating set.
-The only possible PEDs of these graphs are (i) the trivial PED, and (ii) EEDs.
+In particular, the entire edge set $E$ is always a PED, called \textit{\textbf{trivial}}.
+Every PED which is not trivial and not an EED is called \textit{\textbf{proper}}.
+As many domination problems, the interest is to find a PED (EED) of smaller size or weight if the graph has weights assigned to its edges.
+All these problem variants are NP-hard for graphs in general.
+In particular, determining whether or not a graph has an EED is NP-Complete\cite{Gr-Sl-Sh-Ho-1993}.
+Below is a summary table of the complexity status of this problem by different graph classes and their references.
+Also in \cite{CARDOSO2011521}, the authors define a limite class $\mathcal{S}=\bigcap \mathcal{S}_k$ (see Table \ref{tab:table1}) for EED problem and they claim that unless $P=NP$, the problem is solvable in polynomial time in an hereditary graph class $X=Free(M)$ only if $X$ excludes all classes $\mathcal{S}_k$, i.e., only if $M \cap \mathcal{S}_k\ne\emptyset$, for each $k$.